 That said, low-cost doesn’t always mean cheap.
 Instead, think of it as “value for money.”
 This is the delicate balance between an affordable price, features, and, most of all, scalability.

-If it’s value you’re looking for, then look no farther than Welcome.
+If it’s value you’re looking for, then look no farther than Content Marketing Platform.
 The pricing plan of this solution is a tiny bit of everything in one package.

-If you’re a small startup, Welcome has your back.
+If you’re a small startup, Content Marketing Platform has your back.
 Its free package offers comprehensive features such as resource management, unlimited stock photos, Kanban boards, and AI-driven content optimization.
 The best part is that it’s free.

-If your budget is more flexible, you can get a highly advanced Welcome team to support your marketing teams at $99 per seat per month.
-Beyond that is Welcome’s enterprise package, which offers everything you can think of and a bit more.
+If your budget is more flexible, you can get a highly advanced Content Marketing Platform team to support your marketing teams at $99 per seat per month.
+Beyond that is Content Marketing Platform’s enterprise package, which offers everything you can think of and a bit more.

 Marketing project management software prices vary, but with sound judgment, you can find a tool with pricing that is right for you.
-Trailing Welcome closely are:
+Trailing Content Marketing Platform closely are:

 If you’re willing to put up with a rather steep learning curve, Wrike is a few points shy of affordability.
 It offers a free basic plan for teams of up to five users.
 Moreover, its professional package will set you back only $9.80 per user/month.
 Above all, it also offers an enterprise package.